Two fairy silhouettes hovering by a bluebell flower.

 Ah, swaths of bluebells – one of the highlights of the British springtime.
 The dainty blue flowers bloom in abundance in April or May and carpet the woodland floor.
 But for some reason, I usually miss them.
 I’m either traveling or I just simply forget.
 Living in the middle of the city there aren’t many signs to remind me.

 However, this year was different.
-My husband and I were in rural Wales, and as we drove along, I spotted a patch of blue on the roadside.
+My husband and I were in rural Wales, and as we drove along, I spotted a small patch of blue on the roadside.
 My heart skipped a beat.
 I got out to investigate, and sure enough, they were bluebells.

-There was nothing for it but to find a bluebell wood and see the magical sight that I had, up until now, only seen in photos.
+Those few roadside stems weren’t enough, I had to see more.
+I had to find a bluebell wood and see the magical sight that I had, up until now, only seen in photos.
 So I went to the National Trust site to find a bluebell wood near us.
 As it turned out, we weren’t far from Coed Cefn, an ancient woodland in Crickhowell, Wales.

 – Cicely Mary Barker 1923